-On July 13, 2023, the Company announced it has commenced the first diamond drill program at the Rupert Lithium Project located in the James Bay region of Quebec.
-A total of 17 holes have been planned for 5,000 metres of diamond drilling that will test targets generated by the 2021 and 2022 exploration programs (see press release dated November 9, 2022, for further details).
+On March 29, 2023, the Company announced it has commenced the first diamond drill program at the Rupert Lithium Project located in the James Bay region of Quebec.
+During the summer 2023 program, a total of 12 holes were drilled for 4.069 metres which tested targets generated by the 2021 and 2022 exploration programs (see press release dated November 9, 2022, for further details).